Client Collaboration for Strategic Website Redesign

 Improved Navigability

-by reducing pages when possible
+by reducing clicks when possible

 Increased Accessibility